Haoming9810/CSS143B-2020Fall/exams/midterms/example-midterm.md

 }
 ```

 **10. (5pt) How would you test your  isAscending function?
-Write down the test cases as you think necessary**
+Write down the test cases as you think necessary.**
 <br/>
 <br/>
 <br/>